mrkshovon/license/README.md

-Download the file and execute in terminal.
+Download the file and execute in terminal OR  copy the file content and paste it to terminal and press enter.